+Overview 115

-Key Steps 100
+Key Steps 117

-Choose Essential Elements For Instruction 102
+Choose Essential Elements for Instruction 118

-Select a Linkage Level 102

-Select a Linkage Level 103
+Select a Linkage Level 118

+Review and Revise Choices 119

-Retrieve the Mini-map 103
+Retrieve the Mini-Map 120

-Assign a Testlet 104
+Assign a Testlet 120

-Schedule and Arrange Assessment Sessions 104
+Schedule and Arrange Assessment Sessions 120

-Prepare to Administer an Instructionally Embedded Testlet 104
+Prepare to Administer an Instructionally Embedded Testlet 121

-Testlet Information Page (TIPs)
+Testlet Information Page (TIPs) 121

-Access the Fall Performance Report 105
+Access the Fall Performance Report 121

-For an overview and more information about the purpose of instructionally embedded assessments, go to Optional Instructionally Embedded Assessment on page 33 of this manual.
+Test administrators have the option to administer instructionally embedded assessments during the fall and winter months in the optional window (Figure 38).
+For an overview and more information about the purpose of instructionally embedded assessments, go to Optional Instructionally Embedded Assessment on page 38 of this manual.
+Also, two video resources are available: